Greater MN Clinical Research Initiative

 Can I work with my departmental research personnel on a study that I bring to the initiative?

 Yes.
-We can collaborate with your team to advance your project.
-Please contact us if you any questions about study resourcing.
+Researchers should utilize their existing departmental research support structures when feasible, and we will collaborate with your team to advance your project.
+Please contact us if you have any questions about study resourcing.

 I need support in developing and running a multisite clinical trial protocol.
 Can the initiative help with this?

 Yes!
-The Greater MN Clinical Research Initiative has experience in managing multicenter research trials and has developed processes and documentation for efficient communication and oversight of clinical trial sites.
+Greater MN Clinical Research Initiative team members have experience in managing multicenter research trials and have developed processes and documentation for efficient communication and oversight of clinical trial sites.

 Contact Us